hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/system-contract-abi-guidelines.md

     - Unsigned integral types are not supported in Java and the interface (Besu) EVM↔Java of these types has been buggy in the past (including leading to security problems)
 - All non-view methods and *most* view methods should return a `ResponseCode` as their first output value (and that should be an `int64`).
+This ensures any network level response code types can be exposed to developers for greater insights during troubleshooting.
 View methods that don’t return a response code return no output (0 bytes returned) on failure.
     - The view methods that don’t return a response code should be only those for which invalid input arguments or invalid processing are easy - trivial! - for the developer to figure out